Monitoring, maintenance and reference information for Epic telehealth integrations

 - Any additional Call Routing Rules that manage device pairing and/or dial out (teleconsult) from the conference ( ).

-Please talk to your Epic provider for information about how to remove your Epic system.
+Please talk to your Epic provider for information about how to remove your Pexip integration from the Epic system itself.